NageshJoy007/nightwatch-poc/README.md

    `npm test`

-2) To run your tests by default : on chrome
+2) To run your tests by default : on firefox

    `nightwatch ./tests/sample`